imarc/mill4-wp-starter-theme/README.md

     Feel free to remove your theme's `composer.json` file entirely, since you'll be instead using the one in the project root.

+1. Duplicate the `.gitignore` file in the project root and name it `.gitignore.pantheon`.
+We do this to distinguish between files that should be ignored on Pantheon and those that should be ignored on GitHub.
+    ```
+    % cp .gitignore .gitignore.pantheon
+    ```

 1. Run `composer install` to install the dependencies.

 1. Run `npm install && npm run build` from the theme directory to install the dependencies and compile the assets for your theme.